Obaid51/market_data_simulator/README.md

-# Synthetic Market Data Generator
+# Synthetic Market Data Simulator

 ## Overview

-This project is a synthetic market data generator specifically designed for cryptocurrencies.
+This project is a synthetic market data Simulator specifically designed for cryptocurrencies.
 It simulates real-world cryptocurrency market data, providing a valuable tool for testing and analysis in crypto-related software development.

 ## Prerequisites